-CAT has an arrangement with Val Fryer / Lisa Gray whereby any potentially rich environmental layers or features will be appropriately sampled as a matter of course.
-Trained CAT staff will do any processing and the flots passed to Val Fryer / Lisa Gray for analysis and reporting.
+CAT has an arrangement with Val Fryer/Lisa Gray whereby any potentially rich environmental layers or features will be appropriately sampled as a matter of course, but only if they are datable.
+Any processing and reporting will be done by VF/LG.
+If any complex or outstanding deposits are encountered, VF/LG will be asked onto site to advise.
+EH Regional Adviser is available for further advice.